The Story of the Band’s Thanksgiving Farewell

 At the time of the concert, the Band was enjoying a run of success dating back to its 1964 formation as the backing crew for rockabilly singer Ronnie Hawkins.
 After rising to prominence as Bob Dylan's band in the mid-'60s, the group – consisting of bassist/vocalist Rick Danko, drummer/vocalist Levon Helm, multi-instrumentalist Garth Hudson, keyboard player/vocalist Richard Manuel, and guitarist/vocalist Robbie Robertson – embarked on a recording career that produced six straight Top 40 albums, including their platinum self-titled 1969 release.

-All of which is to say that when they announced their retirement from the stage, the Band were still very much in demand – and had acquired enough famous friends over the years that ‘The Last Waltz’ quickly became a star-studded affair, featuring appearances from former benefactors Hawkins and Dylan as well as a long list of guests that included Van Morrison, Eric Clapton, Neil Young, Muddy Waters, Joni Mitchell, and Dr. John.
+All of which is to say that when they announced their retirement from the stage, the Band were still very much in demand – and had acquired enough famous friends over the years that The Last Waltz quickly became a star-studded affair, featuring appearances from former benefactors Hawkins and Dylan as well as a long list of guests that included Van Morrison, Eric Clapton, Neil Young, Muddy Waters, Joni Mitchell, and Dr. John.
 Considering that the audience was treated to a turkey dinner and ballroom dancing prior to the start of the show, the event's $25 ticket price – which was a lot of money at the time – ended up being quite a bargain.

 Resentment over Robertson's control of the Band's affairs extended to decisions as simple as who should join them in the lineup – such as his infamously divisive insistence that Neil Diamond be brought on to perform a cut from his recent Robertson-produced LP.
-(Walking offstage after his performance, Diamond supposedly challenged Bob Dylan to "follow that,” to which Dylan is said to have issued the scathing retort “What do I have to do, go on stage and fall asleep?")
+(Walking offstage after his performance, Diamond supposedly challenged Bob Dylan to "follow that."
+Dylan was said to have issued the scathing retort, "What do I have to do, go on stage and fall asleep?")

-Sadly, the Band would quickly disintegrate into rancor in the years following ‘The Last Waltz,’ with the film itself proving a persistent sore spot between former members – particularly Levon Helm, who openly resented the way he felt Martin Scorsese focused on Robertson.
-For all the bad blood surrounding the show, however, ‘Waltz’ remains a high point of '70s rock, as well as the arguable apex of each of the members' respective careers.
+Sadly, the Band would quickly disintegrate into rancor in the years following The Last Waltz, with the film itself proving a persistent sore spot between former members – particularly Levon Helm, who openly resented the way he felt Martin Scorsese focused on Robertson.
+For all the bad blood surrounding the show, however, Waltz remains a high point of '70s rock, as well as the arguable apex of each of the members' respective careers.
 Even as they were falling apart behind the scenes, they managed to demonstrate the strength of their musical bond – and the result remains a powerful example of just what can happen when talented artists are able to set aside their differences long enough to give in to the power of song.